Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 It can also hide your belt reasonably well, but belts add bulk around your middle.

-Since the vest is already an extra layer of fabric around your waist, why add additional dimension by adding a belt?
+Since the vest is already an extra layer of fabric around your waist, why add another dimension with a belt?
 Not only will you look a bit slimmer, but you’ll feel less encumbered.

 But don’t get me wrong.
 It’s still OK to wear a belt with a suit vest.